-For more detailed information about the REVEAL-SCAN Project, including recruitment and eligibility details, study design and outcome measures, view this handout and visit our clinical trial page:
+For more detailed information about the REVEAL-SCAN Project, including recruitment and eligibility details, study design and outcome measures, view this handout, call us at 617-264-5876, or visit our clinical trial page:

 For scientific papers and media coverage, or to donate to our REVEAL-SCAN Project, visit the links below or email us at email@example.com.